nylira/nylira/content/on-prism.md

 ## What has the response been?
 I saw on Twitter that you passed 200K visits — have you seen other indicators of people changing their computing habits?

 The response has been far stronger than I had anticipated.
 I went to sleep after posting PRISM Break on Reddit, expecting upvotes in the double digits.
-I woke up to find PRISM Break one of the most popular submissions on the site, and an email from the Free Software Foundation inqiring about my future objectives with the site.
+I woke up to find PRISM Break one of the most popular submissions on the site, and an email from the Free Software Foundation inquiring about my future objectives with the site.

 While I don't have indicators of people changing their computing habits, I do have PRISM Break anonymized record of outgoing clicks.
 It shows that GNU/Linux, Bitmessage, Tor Browser Bundle, DuckDuckGo, OwnCloud, and OpenStreetMap are among the most popular topics among visitors.
 I don't have any hard statistics past this point though.
 You'll have to get the download data from the software websites themselves.
 Based on many PRISM Break discussions I've read though, quite a number of people are switching out Google for DuckDuckGo or Startpage, and many of them considering switching their Operating System to GNU/Linux.
 It's a start.